 Step 4.
 Streamline your search

-You can also look at the Acknowledgments page of a handful of your favorite contemporary books and see if the author thanks a particular writer or wordsmith.
+Top Tip: You can also look at the Acknowledgments page of your favorite contemporary books and see if the author thanks a particular writer or wordsmith.
 Some authors refer to their ghosts as “editors,” although we’re not.

 Step 5.
 Assess the ghostwriter's skill level

 The best ghostwriters have strong writing and storytelling skills, keen problem-solving skills and the ability to process and organize large amounts of information.
 And the cream of the crop can capture the author’s true voice.
 Whether your project requires the cream of the crop or just a strong writer depends on your goals and what you need your ghostwriter to do for you.